 - Writers Cannot Do Math: A possible explanation for his Tomato Surprise age.

 - You Killed My Father: Hamlet's main motivation is to avenge his dead father—or at least it should be.
 Hamlet slowly comes to terms with the fact that his chronic delaying might be symptomatic of his own unwillingness to follow through with the deed.

-King ClaudiusThe King of Denmark is a brave, righteous war hero who strikes fears into his enemies' hearts and earns the admiration of all those without his privilege . . . so it's too bad his brother Claudius murdered him.
-Now Denmark has to deal with the slimy, manipulative Claudius as their ruler.
+King ClaudiusThe King of Denmark is a brave, righteous war hero who strikes fears into his enemies' hearts and earns the admiration of all those without his privilege . . . so it's too bad he murdered his brother, Hamlet Sr. Now Denmark has to deal with the slimy, manipulative Claudius as their ruler.
 He isn't proud of murdering his brother, but he's not remorseful enough to give up his throne either, so he's more than willing to get whoever he can to silence Hamlet before the prince can clear the throne of the sad trash that is King Claudius.

 - Affably Evil: A fairly common treatment in productions more sympathetic to him.
 This is backed up by some textual evidence.

 - The Alcoholic: According to Hamlet and indeed, Claudius seems to be a big drinker, proposing numerous toasts and presiding over a bawdy court.
 Whether it's something that's always been there or something that came about as a result of the guilt of killing his brother is difficult to say.